 Management is responsible for the other information.
+Other information comprises:

-The other information comprises the information, other than the consolidated financial statements and our auditor's report thereon, included in the annual report.
+the information, other than the financial statements and our auditors' report thereon, included in the annual report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit and remain alert for indications that the other information appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit and remain alert for indications that the other information appears to be materially misstated.

-We obtained the information, other than the consolidated financial statements and the auditors' report thereon, included in the annual report as at the date of this auditors' report.
+We obtained the information, other than the financial statements and the auditors' report thereon, included in the annual report as at the date of this auditors' report.